 Also, don’t forget to follow us on Instagram and tag #crumbykitchen so we can see all the wonderful recipes YOU recreate from this site!

 You can also enjoy exclusive content before anyone else by subscribing to our weekly newsletter – and you’ll never miss a delicious recipe again!

 Baked Ricotta Dip

 - 1 tablespoon lemon juice

-- 1 tablespoon fresh rosemary, divided
+- 1 tablespoon fresh rosemary divided

-- Kosher salt, to taste
+- Kosher salt to taste

-- Black pepper, to taste
+- Black pepper to taste

-- 1/2 cup mozzarella cheese, shredded
+- ½ cup mozzarella cheese shredded

-- 1/4 cup Parmesan cheese, grated
+- ¼ cup Parmesan cheese grated

-- 1 baguette, sliced and toasted
+- 1 baguette sliced and toasted

-In a 6-inch cast iron skillet, spread the ricotta mixture in an even layer.
+- In a 6-inch cast iron skillet, spread the ricotta mixture in an even layer.
 Top with shredded mozzarella and Parmesan.
 Place in oven and bake for 15 minutes.
 Turn oven on high broil and cook an additional 5 minutes until golden brown on top.

 - Sprinkle remaining rosemary on top and served with slices of toasted baguette.